• Skip to primary navigation

 Is it cheaper to make macarons at home?

 Yes!
-Since macarons require skill for repeated success, this cost of labor is built into the price tag.
-Most of the ingredients for macarons are inexpensive, outside the almond flour and any premium filling ingredients.
-If you already have a decent collection set of baking tools, whipping up macarons at home is less expensive than buying them.
+Since macarons require skill for repeated success, the cost of labor is built into the price tag.
+Most of the ingredients for macarons are inexpensive, except for almond flour and any premium filling ingredients.
+If you already have a decent collection of baking tools, whipping up macarons at home is less expensive than buying them.
+A batch at home averages around $12, depending on where you live and whether or not you buy organic ingredients or in bulk.

 Print